LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 #### Parties involved
 - Service providers, which contains
       - server with related database that allows access of the service to the client.
-      - hyperledger peer
+      - hyperledger peer.
-      - one ordering node
+      - hyperledger ordering node.
-      - provides the service of certificate authority to the end user.
+      - CA that provides certificates to the end user.
-      -
- - Users, which will host the webapp
+ - End users, which will host the webapp
  - CA (trusted root CA between all the organizations)
  - Common payment account, external to the Hyperledger blockchain.